flixytss/Protected-mode-git-barebones/README.md

 But it gonna be more hard, And you can use 4Gb of ram

 ### 32 Bits Registers
-In 32 Bits, Here we can use 16 Bits registers but no 64 Bits
+In 32 Bits, Here we can use 16 Bits registers but not 64 Bits

 The 32 Bits registers are: **RAX RDX RCX RBX**
 And the segments: **RBP RSP RSI RDI EIP**